Joined: 30 Nov 2010 Posts: 2003 Location: Footscray

 Perhaps the builders of one of these temples didn't think this through and used Chinese Feng Shui and the builders of the other used Aussie Feng Shui.

-http://www.anewhouse.com.au Informative, Opinionated, and a little bit Cheeky - at least 3 posts a week on all aspects of building a new house.
+http://www.anewhouse.com.au Informative, Opinionated, and a bit Cheeky - at least 3 posts a week on all aspects of helping to build a new house.

 Joined: 31 Dec 2011 Posts: 2 Location: NSW Mid-North Coast